Kray-G/kcs/README.md

-# KCC (Kray-G C Compiler)
+# KCCI (Kray-G C Compiler & Interpreter)

-Small but Useful C Execution Environment by JIT(x64)/VM.
+Small but Useful C Compiler & Interpreter As Execution Environment by JIT(x64)/VM.

 ## Overview

-KCC is a compact C Compiler and Interpreter.
+KCCI is a compact C Compiler and Interpreter.
 This compiler has a JIT routine to run the code on the fly.
 And this has also a VM execution routine to run the code on the VM.
 It is basically same except the performance.